kindht/DeepLearningND-Project2-Dog_Breed_Classifier_ConvNet/README.md

 The project also implemented **Transfer learning** using **Pytorch** to take advantage of pre-trained **VGG16** model to identify dog breeds.

 In the project, dataset was preprocessed using torchvision.transforms for **data augamentation**.
+OpenCV is used for human faces detection.

 The algorithms implemented in this project can be used for mobile apps or web apps.